pyralog/pyralog/PROJECT_SUMMARY.md

 ## Conclusion

-DLog represents a **complete, well-designed distributed log system** that combines the best ideas from industry-leading systems (Redpanda and LogDevice) while leveraging Rust's unique strengths in systems programming.
+Pyralog represents a **complete, well-designed distributed log system** that combines the best ideas from industry-leading systems (Redpanda and LogDevice) while leveraging Rust's unique strengths in systems programming.

 The project demonstrates:
 - ✅ Deep understanding of distributed systems